 Intended to provide theories on various models of discipline, classroom management styles and student motivation.
 The focus will be on understanding and managing diverse student populations.
 Emphasis will be placed on the development of a personal system of discipline reflective of the needs, traits and social realities of the school and community.
+(Fall and spring)

-307 Science for Children (3).
+Science for Children (3).
 Prereq: Admission to education.

 The subject matter, materials, and methods of teaching science, health, and physical education in the elementary school.
+(Spring only)